JLKwong/Tribute-Page/README.md

 # How do you decide who to make tribute pages of?

 ## Criteria 1: Modernity
-Is this person alive and born recently, or are they a dead person from a long time ago with a black-and-white photo?
+Is this person born during out times, or are they from a long time ago with black-and-white photos?

 Unlike tribute pages that show historical figures, this tribute page showcases successful black people from today's times.
 This is a lot more relatable and inspiring, and it conveys that black people succeed today (not just back then).